Australia confirms 2 omicron cases as travel curbs tighten

 Many countries have slapped restrictions on various southern African countries over the past couple of days, including Brazil, Canada, the European Union, Iran, and the U.S., in response to warnings over the transmissibility of the new variant.
 This goes against the advice of the World Health Organization, which has warned against any overreaction before the variant was thoroughly studied.

-Associated Press writers Nick Perry in Wellington, New Zealand, Mari Yamaguchi in Tokyo, Krishan Francis in Colombo, Sri Lanka contributed to this report.
+Schreck reported from Bangkok.
+Associated Press writers Nick Perry in Wellington, New Zealand, Mari Yamaguchi in Tokyo, Krishan Francis in Colombo, Sri Lanka, Jim Gomez in Manila, Philippines, contributed to this report.

 Credit: Andy Wong